Is it hard to get a great night’s sleep in a hotel is often harder than it should be.

 Well, fortunately for you there are two things I know a lot about, sleep and travel.
 During my worldly wanders, I’ve stayed in more hotels than I care to remember.
 Over the years I’ve developed one or two coping strategies to increase my odds of getting a good night’s rest.
 And because I’m nice I’m going to share them with you now.

-The easiest win when it comes to increasing your odds of a good night’s rest is to get your choice of hotel right in the first place.
+The easiest win when it comes to increasing your odds of a good night’s rest is to get your choice of a hotel right in the first place.

 In today’s information-saturated world it’s quite easy, with a little bit of work on your part, to find out quite a lot about the place you might stay in before you arrive.